AndreasVolkmann/spotify-reddit/README.md

 * Start by verifying that the program can be found and executed.
 In the command field enter `java -jar build/libs/spottit-0.6.0.jar --help`
 * Set the frequency to `Every 10 minutes` and save
 * In order to see the output, use `heroku logs --ps scheduler` from your local project.
 See more [here](https://devcenter.heroku.com/articles/scheduler#inspecting-output)
+* Currently, the Heroku Scheduler has limited frequency options.
+I am working on a custom solution to this.
+* Once everything works, edit your job and pass your config `java -jar build/libs/spottit-0.6.0.jar -c config.yml`